andreaiacono/andreaiacono.github.io/tesi/thesis.md

 Simulations are a new tool for scientific investigation because they have some characteristics of theories, some characteristics of experiments, and some completely new characteristics.
-Theories as they are traditionally formulated in science exist in the scientist\'s head, or in their speeches (at scientific conferences) or in their books.
+Theories as they are traditionally formulated in science exist in the scientist's head, or in their speeches (at scientific conferences) or in their books.
 Empirical data exist in reality, inside or outside the laboratory.
 With simulations, both theories and empirical data exist inside the computer.